GuidanceMantras/GuidanceMantras/README.md

 - Keep a dairy for Money management, write down everything in it!
 - Check your bank statements or any other applications every week

+### Money Handling
+- How money works
+- Learn to handle money from small at 1 Rs to big 1 cr and more
+- Learn to handle money in tough and easy situation

 ### Investment
 - Passive income
 - Stocks(If you have basic knowledge)